 Matlock spent two memorable summers as manager of the Denton Outlaws, a member organization of the Texas Collegiate League.
 He became the second-most successful coach in TCL history after leading the squad to a 78-63 regular-season record and two TCL championship appearances.
 The Outlaws won the TCL championship in 2005, and Matlock was named the TCL Coach of the Year both seasons.

-Before moving to the collegiate coaching ranks, Matlock was the head coach at Flower Mound High in Flower Mound, Texas.
-After starting the school’s baseball program in 1999, he led the Jaguars to national top 25 rankings from 2002-04 and three straight playoff appearances.
+Before moving to the collegiate coaching ranks, Matlock was the head coach at Flower Mound High (Texas).
+After starting the school’s baseball program in 1999, he led the Jaguars to national top-25 rankings from 2002-04 and three straight playoff appearances.
 The 2004 squad finished second in the state after falling to Corpus Christi Moody in the Class 5A Championship Game.

-Matlock began his career as the head coach at Eastern Hills (Ft.
-Worth) High School in 1995.
+Matlock began his career as the head coach at Eastern Hills High (Texas) in 1995.
 He was named the district coach of the year in 1997 and 1998, and he also was named Ft.
 Worth Star-Telegram Coach of the Year in 1998.

 Matlock owns a 251-67 overall record as a high school baseball head coach.

-Matlock and his wife, Michel, have been married for 22 years and have three sons, 19-year old Dylan and 16-year old twins, Ryan and Brett.
+Matlock and his wife, Michel, have three sons, Dylan and twins, Ryan and Brett.